yassineDr12/Popcorne/README.md

 # Popcorne
-A simple webapp for movies as a practice for React
+A simple web app for movies as a practice for React an MUI